faroqbright/netflix_Clone/README.md

 Please note that the Netflix clone does not include any actual movies or TV shows, and is intended for demonstration purposes only.

-## Project Description

-The Netflix clone was built as a personal project to practice my React skills and explore various React-related packages and technologies.
-The project includes several components, such as the Navbar, Banner, Row, and MovieCard components, and uses Redux for state management.

-The Navbar component is responsible for displaying the navigation bar at the top of the page.
-The navigation bar includes links to the landing page, browsing page, and the user's watchlist.

-date: 2 May 2023 141 day Of Webdev

 ## Contributing